MichielBontenbal/run_CLAP/README.md

 ### 3. white noise experiments
 Some experiments with (vibe coded) jupyter notebooks to add white noise to a sample and see how it influences the results of the audio classification.
 TLDR: Even with 100% white noise added, results of audio classification is still good.

+### 4. CLAP documentation
+Provides images, a powerpoint and clips about CLAP.

 ### CLAP Video
 [Watch the video on YouTube](https://youtu.be/dPcVhHVIoIs)